ravenac95/virtstrap/docs/quickstart.rst

 requirements defined in VEfile to a pip requirements.
 Pip then takes over and installs all of the requirements.

-In the future, the VEfile will also generate a file called VEfile.lock which will contain the exact versions of the packages you just installed.
+The VEfile also generates a file called VEfile.lock which contains the exact versions of the packages you just installed.
 This file like, Ruby Bundler's Gemfile.lock, should be added into your repository to create a truly repeatable project environment.

-Repeatable environments.
-Because it matters
+Repeatable Environments.
+Because It Matters
 -------------------------------------------

 A repeatable environment is the main goal of virtstrap.
 As such let's take a